What Is Cervical Dystonia?

 Cervical Dystonia Symptoms

-The main symptom of any form of dystonia is overactivity in the muscles that causes involuntary movement.
+The main symptom of any form of dystonia is overactivity of the muscles, leading to involuntary movement.

 These movements typically present as jerking motions of the head, including:

-Other symptoms of cervical dystonia include awkward positioning of the head, as well as headaches and neck pain that radiates into the shoulders.
+Other symptoms include awkward head positioning, headaches, and neck pain radiating into the shoulders.

 Cervical dystonia symptoms may develop at any age.
 They are usually mild at the beginning and get worse over time.
 In rare cases, symptoms occur abruptly and severely.

-Parents of children affected by cervical dystonia usually notice that their child frequently trips or falls.
+Parents usually notice that their child frequently trips or falls.
 In some children, symptoms are more severe in the evening.
 A child with cervical dystonia may also start walking later than average and may have trouble keeping up with other children their age.

 Diagnosing Cervical Dystonia

 If your child’s doctor suspects cervical dystonia, they will likely recommend an evaluation by a neurologist.
-Neurologists specialize in brain, nerve, and muscle function and will check your child’s bones, joints, muscles, and reflexes.
+These doctors specialize in brain, nerve, and muscle function and will check your child’s bones, joints, muscles, and reflexes.

 Other tests that may be performed to diagnose dystonia include: